-- Terminating the IEHP Medi-Cal network participation of individuals and/or entities who appear on any of the aforementioned exclusion lists.
-See Policy MA 24E, "Compliance Program Description". - 4.
-Developing a FWA Program, implementing fraud, waste, and abuse prevention activities and communicating such program and activities to staff, contractors, and subcontractors. - Communicating awareness, including: - Identification of fraud, waste, and abuse schemes. - Detection methods and monitoring activities to contracted and subcontracted entities b. and IEHP. - 6.
+- a.
+Identification of fraud, waste, and abuse schemes. - b.
+Detection methods and monitoring activities to contracted and subcontracted entities and IEHP. - 6.
 Promptly investigating and addressing potential fraud, waste, and abuse issues as they arise.
-Providers must initiate a reasonable inquiry as quickly as possible, but no later than two (2) weeks after the date the potential issue was identified.5 - Reporting suspected fraud, waste, and abuse issues to IEHP within ten (10) days of becoming aware of or notified of such activity.6 - Participating in the investigation process as needed. - 9.
+Providers must initiate a reasonable inquiry as quickly as possible, but no later than two (2) weeks after the date the potential issue was identified.5 - 7.
+Reporting suspected fraud, waste, and abuse issues to IEHP within ten (10) days of becoming aware of or notified of such activity.6 - 8.
+Participating in the investigation process as needed. - 9.
 Taking action against suspected or confirmed fraud, waste, and abuse. - 10.
 Policing and/or monitoring own activities and operations to detect, deter, and correct fraudulent behavior. - 11.
 Cooperating with IEHP in fraud, waste, and abuse detection and awareness activities, including monitoring, reporting, etc., as well as cooperating with IEHP in fraud, waste, or abuse investigations to the extent permitted by law. - 12.
 Returning identified overpayments of State and/or Federal claims within federal timelines.